Agentic System BOM

 SecurityRecipes is strongest as the secure context layer between agents and enterprise remediation work.
 The existing control plane tells an agent what it may do.
 The gateway policy enforces that scope.
 The identity ledger binds action to non-human principals.
 The readiness scorecard decides what can scale.

 The Agentic System BOM makes that system inspectable.
-It turns the control artifacts into a single generated inventory that an AI platform team, GRC reviewer, procurement security team, or acquirer can load without reading the whole site.
+It turns the control artifacts into a single generated inventory that an AI platform team, GRC reviewer, procurement security team, or reviewer can load without reading the whole site.

 • Which agents and identities are part of the system?